bjcosta/landscaping/pond/README.md

 # Pond Design

 Designing and building a pond is a huge amount of work compared to other parts of my backyard transformation.
 I have now watched hundreds of tutorials, examples and read numerous blocks of information about building and designing ponds and still feel there is more to learn.
 I will try and keep a reference of information I have looked at and summarize what I think are the major aspects of pond design that I have considered, what choices I made in my design and why.
+The hope is if you are looking to design a pond and want to be very thorough, then this information may be helpful to identify things to consider.

+That said, a standard ecosystem pond install is quite simple in concept, with a skimmer, waterfall filter and a rocked in liner.
+The rest is just understanding what other options exists and trying to get the most out of the pond (I plan to be using aquaponics in my pond to grow vegetables as well as edible fish).

 Near House  |  Near Back
 :---:|:---: